 I don’t understand the ubiquity of cap cay in tourist restaurants.
 This is far from being the only option for eating vegetables.

 A great way to taste many kind of food is to eat at a buffet-type restaurant (not necessarily a Padang restaurant).
 You either pick your food yourself (very common in restaurants catering to people stopping by while traveling) or point at the things you want.

 Nangka ‘jackfruit’ is something you will find very often.
-It is usually cooked in a kind of curry (even though no one use actual curry in Indonesia, Indonesian cuisine relies heavily on turmeric, ginger, galangal, lemongrass, candlenut, garlic, shallot and chili), in that case you can call it gulai nangka.
+It is usually cooked in a kind of curry (Indonesian cuisine relies heavily on turmeric, ginger, galangal, lemongrass, candlenut, garlic, shallot and chili), in that case you can call it gulai nangka.

 Another very common vegetable is kangkung ‘water spinach’.
 It is usually ordered as a side dish, different methods of cooking are available.
 Go for the simple one kangkung cah (‘water spinach with some cooking juice’), or kangkung terasi (‘water spinach cooked with fermented shrimp paste’).

 Terong ‘eggplants’ are also quite popular.
 They are often cooked in a spicy way inspired by the cooking method of West Sumatra, it’s then called terong balado (balado refers to a way of cooking an ingredient and serve it with spicy red sambal, eggs or shrimps are also commonly served balado for instance).